Startup Lawyer & Business Organization Attorneys

 Further, online business formation/asset protection services conveniently don’t mention that when courts are trying to determine whether to pierce the corporate veil of a business, they will generally apply the law of their jurisdiction, not the laws of the jurisdiction where the entity was established.
 A judge in Illinois will most likely use Illinois law and consider Illinois public policy concerns to decide whether your foreign corporation will be protected.
 Establishing your corporation in Nevada, Wyoming or some other state generally isn’t going to help you much if you happen to live in and get sued in another state.
 (Internal governance matters are a different story and the laws of the state of organization will generally be honored by foreign state courts for internal disputes.)

-That doesn’t meant there are not factors that business owners can consider, which may include:
+That doesn’t mean there are not factors that business owners can consider, which may include:

 - The comparative costs of the filing fees and franchise taxes in a particular state and the costs of registering to do business as a foreign corporation or LLC;